Lethal Company official header art with suited scavengers and a looming creature in a red industrial scene.

 4. Content Warning

 This is the best softer pivot.
 It keeps the co-op storytelling and the “something went wrong in a funny way” appeal, but it is easier to recommend to groups that want less oppressive tension.
+It is often the right answer when your group liked the stories in Lethal Company more than the dread itself.

 Best for: friends who want the stories without the same stress curve.